Addiction Treatment

 Is An Addiction Taking Over Your Life?

 Are you or a loved one struggling with drugs, alcohol, sex, pornography, or another form of addiction?
-Has the addiction worsened over time, perhaps to the point that it now feels out of control and creates relationship, work, legal, financial, or health issues?
-Maybe you feel guilty, powerless, and helpless, especially if you can’t seem to stop or even cut back your use.
-Or, maybe you are still able to function and maintain your life, but are not fully engaged in relationships and the people around you have expressed concern about your erratic or abnormal behavior.
-Has your addiction kept you from reaching your potential or caused you to miss out on important events in your life and the lives of loved ones?
-Do you want to experience improved functioning and mental clarity, engage in healthy relationships, and live a happy, empowered life free from addiction?
+Has the addiction worsened over time, perhaps to the point that it now feels out of control and is creating relationship, work, legal, financial, or health problems?
+Maybe you feel guilty, powerless, and helpless—especially if you cannot seem to stop or even cut back your use.
+Or perhaps you are still able to function and maintain your responsibilities, but you are not fully present in your relationships and others have expressed concern about your erratic or unusual behavior.
+Has your addiction kept you from reaching your potential or caused you to miss important events in your life or the lives of those you love?
+Do you want to experience improved functioning and mental clarity, build healthy relationships, and live a happy, empowered life free from addiction?

-Struggling with an addiction of any kind can be a shameful, stressful, and frustrating experience.
-You may still be functioning fairly normally, but have begun to wonder—especially if you’re susceptible to triggers, mood swings, or cravings—if your use has turned into abuse or even addiction.
-Or, you may believe that you have a problem, especially if you are dealing with grave consequences that were perpetuated because of your use, but feel trapped in a cycle of self-sabotage.
-Perhaps others are expressing concerns over what you suspect, but you may not yet be willing to admit, and you feel confused and uncertain.
-Whether you are worried about yourself or someone you love, you may vacillate between feelings of denial and feelings of fear and hopelessness.
-Losses or potential losses, feelings of powerlessness, or general concern may have you wondering if you or a loved one need addiction treatment.
+Struggling with addiction of any kind can be shameful, stressful, and frustrating.
+You may still be functioning fairly normally but have begun to wonder—especially if you are susceptible to triggers, mood swings, or cravings—whether your use has turned into abuse or addiction.
+Or you may recognize that there is a problem, particularly if you are facing serious consequences related to your use, yet feel trapped in a cycle of self-sabotage.
+Others may be expressing concerns that mirror what you suspect but are not yet ready to admit.
+You may feel confused, uncertain, or overwhelmed.
+Whether you are worried about yourself or someone you love, you may vacillate between denial and fear, between hope and hopelessness.
+Losses, potential losses, feelings of powerlessness, or ongoing concern may leave you wondering whether addiction treatment is needed.

 Addiction Is Becoming Increasingly Common In Our Culture

-Generally, people gravitate toward substances or certain behaviors as a means to relax or cope with stress or pain.
-Engaging in certain activities makes them feel better and can provide temporary distraction from real issues.
-Many people, especially those with a trauma history, use these types of avoidance strategies.
-And, in cases of sex addiction and/or drug or alcohol dependence, there is often a history of sexual abuse.
-Other people may have a biological propensity to develop addiction, and we often see addiction passed on throughout generations of families.
-Furthermore, some addictions occur in normal human processes, such as eating (eating disorders), sexual activities (impulsive disorders), or engaging in relationships (co-dependency).
+People often gravitate toward substances or behaviors as a way to relax or cope with stress, pain, or unresolved emotional wounds.
+These activities can temporarily distract from deeper issues.
+Many individuals—especially those with a history of trauma—rely on avoidance strategies to manage overwhelming feelings.
+In cases of sex addiction or drug and alcohol dependence, there is often a history of sexual abuse.
+Some individuals may also have a biological predisposition toward addiction, and addictive patterns can span generations within families.
+Additionally, addiction can develop within normal human processes, such as eating (eating disorders), sexual activity (compulsive behaviors), or relationships (codependency).

-The good news is that regardless of the type of addiction you or your loved one may be struggling with, there is help and hope for addiction recovery.
-An experienced, skilled, and compassionate therapist can offer you support and guidance as you work through core issues, learn how to manage cravings, and begin living a more thoughtful and empowered life.
+The good news is that regardless of the type of addiction you or your loved one may be facing, there is help and hope for recovery.
+An experienced, skilled, and compassionate therapist can provide support and guidance as you address core issues, learn to manage cravings, and begin living a more intentional and empowered life.

 Addiction Counseling Can Help You Reclaim Your Life

-Whether you or a loved one is in denial, fears admitting an addiction, wonders if there is a problem, or identifies as an addict, addiction treatment can help.
-While recidivism rates are high with addiction, motivation and a willingness to engage in counseling can help with addiction recovery.
-In addiction counseling, you can learn from potential relapses (should they occur), and develop skills to manage cravings and triggers, which can go a long way toward healing, relief, and recovery.
+Whether you or a loved one is in denial, afraid to admit there may be a problem, unsure whether addiction is present, or already identifying as an addict, treatment can help.
+While relapse rates can be high, motivation and a willingness to engage in counseling significantly improve the likelihood of recovery.
+In addiction counseling, you can learn from setbacks (if they occur), develop coping skills to manage cravings and triggers, and build tools that support lasting change.

-In safe, confidential, and nonjudgmental addiction treatment sessions, I can help you identify the core issue(s) that are fueling your addiction.
-Addictions are almost always symptomatic of a different, deeper issue—usually unresolved trauma, family of origin difficulties, and/or issues related to perception of self.
-As we uncover the source of your pain, I can help you learn ways to tolerate difficult emotions, work through feelings as they come up, and cope with triggers and cravings.
-We can also challenge any negative beliefs you hold about yourself, explore your strengths, and work toward healthy emotional regulation.
+In safe, confidential, and nonjudgmental addiction treatment sessions, I can help you identify the core issue(s) fueling your addiction.
+Addictions are often symptomatic of deeper concerns—commonly unresolved trauma, family-of-origin difficulties, and/or issues related to self-perception.
+As we uncover the source of your pain, I can help you learn how to tolerate difficult emotions, process feelings as they arise, and cope more effectively with triggers and cravings.
+We can also challenge negative beliefs you may hold about yourself, explore your strengths, and work toward healthier emotional regulation.

-I understand that everyone is unique, which is why we will work collaboratively to develop a treatment plan that best supports and addresses your personality, history, values, needs, and therapy goals.
-We will consider all aspects of your life and include a relapse prevention and support strategy as part of your therapy plan.
-While I understand and support a 12-step approach, I acknowledge that it is not for everybody and is certainly not the only route to recovery.
-There are many tips and tools that you can practice in sessions and use in the moments that triggers and difficult feelings arise.
-The more you practice these tools, the more awareness you will build, and the more accessible your skills will be in the moments that you need them.
+I understand that everyone is unique, which is why we will work collaboratively to develop a treatment plan that supports your personality, history, values, needs, and therapy goals.
+We will consider all aspects of your life and incorporate a relapse prevention and support strategy into your plan.
+While I respect and support a 12-step approach, I recognize that it is not for everyone and is not the only path to recovery.
+There are many tools and strategies you can practice in sessions and use when triggers or difficult emotions arise.
+The more you practice these skills, the greater your self-awareness will become, and the more accessible these tools will be when you need them most.

 I’m not sure if I’m dealing with an addiction or if I need treatment.